 orthodontic expanders

-Dr Gary Adams and Dr Viet Le welcome you to our unique treatment center.
-If your child is in need of orthodontics, you have come to the right place.
+Dr Gary Adams welcomes you to The Pediatric Sleep Apnea Center of Virginia.
+If your child is in need of orthodontics, or has pediatric sleep apnea or mouth breathing, you have come to the right place.
 Most of our patients are kids with crooked teeth, tied tongues, bad posture and mouth breathing habits.
 We help kids smile, bite, breathe, sleep and posture better.
-We integrate orthodontic expanders, posture correction, breathing exercises and myofunctional therapy.
+We integrate palatal expanders, posture correction, breathing exercises and myofunctional therapy.
 Our treatment helps kids develop a great smile, sleep better and live a healthier life.
 We are located in Vienna Virginia near Tysons Corner.

 YouTube video